Concierge ABA

 For purposes of intervention, it's useful to consider what it means 'to have eye contact'.
 To ‘have eye contact’ is to acquire a 'technique’; a technique that is part of the way, or a way in which we communicate, both when combined with words or gesture and without.
 Having such 'technique' enlarges and enhances communication abilities and is a part of our communication practice.
 It enhances social acuity and awareness.
 It is a part of our social practice; a part of our way of being social.
 It is socially relevant.

 ‘Eye contact’ is involved when 'checking-in' with others, 'checking back' with others, 'checking others out'.
 Eye contact is often manifest when obtaining or soliciting approval, acknowledgement or agreement.
 It is often used when soliciting feedback, or to invite a response.
 It is included exclusively or partly in our efforts to secure attention and assurances of attention, when directing others or taking direction.
 It is used when we wish to convey appeals for assistance, to implore, to convey uncertainty and confusion, it is employed for emphasis/ or to stress a point.
-There are many things we do in our communication practice, which includes eye contact.
+There are many things we do in our communication practice, which includes eye contact technique.

 It is possible, by using basic shaping procedures, that eye contact can be developed and encouraged so that eventually it is used within communication and linguistic practices for different purposes.
 Eye contact as a technique does not always need to be taught directly, but we have found that getting children into the habit of meeting the gaze of others, under highly contrived situations, may lead to the development of 'technique' that is a part of children's routine communication practices.